+X Provider managed

 Specify whether the service may be provided by (check each that applies):

+Legally Responsible Person

+Relative

+Legal Guardian

+Provider Specifications:

-Provider Category Provider Type Title Agency DDP qualified service provider and/or subcontracting for Remote Monitoring services.
+Provider Category Provider Type Title

+Agency DDP qualified service provider and/or subcontracting for Remote Monitoring service š.

+Appendix C: Participant Services

+C-1/C-3: Provider Specifications for Service

+o 1/0 tv 1 10 mm specimentons for Service

-Service Type: Other Service Service Name: Remote Monitoring
+Service Type: Other Service

+Service Name: Remote Monitoring

+Provider Category:

+Agency

+Provider Type:

 DDP qualified service provider and/or subcontracting for Remote Monitoring services.

+Provider Qualifications

+License (specify):

+Certificate (specify):

+Other Standard (specify):

 The staffing rules as outlined in ARM 37.34.2101-37.34.2111.
-Prior to hire: Be at least 17 years of age.
+Prior to hire:

+Be at least 17 years of age.

+be at least 17 years of age.

+Within 30 days of hire receive training in:

+abuse reporting,

+incident reporting,

+client confidentiality, and

-any specialty training relating to the needs of the member served, as outlined in the plan of care.
+any specialty training relating to the needs of the member served, as outlined in the plan of ca re.

-In addition, the employer will maintain documentation verifying the person providing direct services has an acceptable criminal background check.
+In addition, the employer will maintain documentation verifying the person providing direct se rvices hes

+an acceptable criminal background check. .
+VICES IIAS

-Verification of Provider Qualifications Entity Responsible for Verification:
+Verification of Provider Qualifications

+Entity Responsible for Verification:

 Applicable standards are verified by the DDP qualified service provider.

 Initially - The DDP as part of the Qualified Provider Application Process.

 Ongoing - The quality assurance personnel as part of the QA review process.

-As needed by the provider, prior to authorization of payment.
+Frequency of Verification:

 Prior to authorization as a DDP qualified service provider and annually thereafter.

+Appendix C: Participant Services

+C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+ification are readily available to CMS upon request through

+the Medicaid agency or the operating agency (if applicable e).

+Service Type: Other Service

+the authority to provide the following additional service not

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+specified in statute. the authority to provide the following additional service not

+Service Title:

 Retirement Services

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-vice Definition (Scope):
+Service Definition (Scope):

 Category 4: Sub-Category 4: